Benjamin Franklin’s Virtues and Jewish Practice

 While basing himself on Franklin’s new technique, including the use of Franklin’s grid chart, Lefin diverged from it in several important details.

 Although Lefin stated outright in Heshbon Ha-nefesh (which was first published anonymously) that its innovative method was not his own invention, he did not name Franklin or cite the autobiography there.
-“A few years ago a new technique was discovered, and it is a wonderful invention in this task [of character improvement], and it seems this innovation will spread quickly, God willing, as with the invention of the printing press, which brought light to the world,” Lefin wrote.
+“A few years ago a new technique was discovered, and it is a wonderful invention in this task [of conquering one’s animal soul], and it seems this innovation will spread quickly, God willing, as with the invention of the printing press, which brought light to the world,” Lefin wrote.

 While basing himself on Franklin’s new technique, including the use of Franklin’s grid chart, Lefin diverged from it in several important details.